clugen/CluGen.jl/docs/src/guide.md

 ## What is CluGen?

 CluGen is an algorithm for generating multidimensional clusters.
-Each cluster is supported by a line, the position, orientation and length of which guide where the respective points are placed.
+Each cluster is supported by a line, the position, orientation and length of which determine where the respective points are placed.

 ## Overview